zeenea/public-connector-sdk/README.md

 ## Overview

-This project mainly consists in various interfaces that a Connection must comply to in order to be properly loaded and operable from Zeenea Scanner.
+This project mainly consists in various interfaces that a Connector must comply to in order to be properly loaded and operable from Zeenea Scanner.

 ## Getting started